stormpath/stormpath-framework-spec/password-reset.md

-If an application's default account store has the password reset workflow enabled, our library MUST intercept incoming GET requests for the `FORGOT_PASSWORD_URL` AND `RESET_PASSWORD_URL` and render the appropriate view, as an HTML Page or Single Page Application.
+If an application's default account store has the password reset workflow enabled, our library MUST intercept incoming GET requests for the `uri` values presented in this document, and render the appropriate views as either an HTML page or Single Page Application.

-The `FORGOT_PASSWORD_URL` should render a form which allows the user to request a password reset token to be sent to their email address.

-The `RESET_PASSWORD_URL` should render a form which allows the user to reset their password, but only after verifying the `sptoken` that is in the URL (they arrived by clicking on the link that we sent to their email address).

 ## <a name="options"></a> Options